GoogleCloudPlatform/python-docs-samples/automl/cloud-client/README.md

 This API is part of the larger collection of Cloud Machine Learning APIs.

-These Python samples demonstrates how to access the Cloud AutoML API using the [Google Cloud Client Library for Python][google-cloud-python].
+These Python samples demonstrate how to access the Cloud AutoML API using the [Google Cloud Client Library for Python][google-cloud-python].

 [google-cloud-python]: https://github.com/GoogleCloudPlatform/google-cloud-python